xpherechain/docs.x-phere.com/docs/whitepaper.md

 **1. INTRODUCTION**

-The blockchain space has experienced rapid innovation, yet many networks face challenges in balancing accessibility, stability, and user adoption. **xphere 1.0** was introduced as a unique blockchain platform with its own smart contract structure, distinct from the commonly used EVM (Ethereum Virtual Machine) ecosystem.
+The blockchain space has experienced rapid innovation, yet many networks face challenges in balancing accessibility, stability, and user adoption. **Xphere 1.0** was introduced as a unique blockchain platform with its own smart contract structure, distinct from the commonly used EVM (Ethereum Virtual Machine) ecosystem.
 While this proprietary approach offered certain technical advantages, it also introduced significant limitations.

 **Key Limitations of Xphere 1.0**: